 Have questions about Simon's Executive MBA program?
 Need help with a question on the application?
 Wondering if you're eligible for scholarship support?
 Curious about how to balance coursework and the demands of being a working professional?

-Participate in our Simon Strong Business Leaders Case Competition or our Simon Games simulation to obtain insight into the Executive MBA program coursework and learn and refine skills such as problem solving, critical thinking, communication, and more.
+Participate in our Simon Games business simulation competition to obtain insight into the Executive MBA program coursework and learn and refine skills such as problem solving, critical thinking, communication, and more.
 Winners receive scholarships toward their tuition.